Overview of authentication and provisioning

 Revoking tokens for deactivated users

 When SonarQube authentication is delegated to an external identity provider, deactivating a user on the identity provider side does not remove any tokens associated with the user on the SonarQube side.
 We recommend deactivating the user in SonarQube to ensure tokens associated with that user can no longer be used.
-See Deactivating user accounts.
+See Deactivating users.

-Was this page helpful?
+Was this helpful?